Sources

 1995

-May 20: The Spektr module is launched toward Mir.
+May 20: The Spektr module is launched toward the Mir space station.

-June 27-July 7: The US Space Shuttle (STS-71) docks to the Mir space station for the first time.
+June 27 - July 7: The US Space Shuttle (STS-71) docks at the Mir space station for the first time.

 Dec.
-7: The Galileo spacecraft enters orbit around Jupiter.
+7: The Galileo spacecraft enters orbit around Jupiter, while its descent module plunges into the planet's atmosphere.

 1996

-April 23: The Priroda, the Mir's last originally planned module, blasts off toward the station.
+April 23: Priroda, the Mir's last originally planned module, lifts off toward the station.

-April 25: Yuri Koptev, head of the Russian Space Agency, signs space cooperation with China, during a visit to Beijing.
+April 25: Yuri Koptev, head of the Russian Space Agency, signs an agreement on space cooperation with China, during a visit to Beijing.
 Two Chinese trainees would soon visit Gagarin Cosmonaut Training Center in Star City.

-May: Shuttle launches the Spartan spacecraft with an inflatable antenna experiment.
+May: Space Shuttle launches a Spartan spacecraft with an inflatable antenna experiment.

-November: Mars 96 spacecraft left stranded in the Earth orbit after launch.
+November: The Mars-96 spacecraft is left stranded in the Earth's orbit after launch.

 1997

-June 25: Progress cargo ship collides with Mir during docking exercise, depressurizing the Spektr module.
+June 25: A Progress cargo ship collides with the Mir space station during a docking exercise, causing a loss of pressure onboard the Spektr module.

-Mars Pathfinder lands on Mars and deploys the first rover on the Red Planet.
+July 4: Mars Pathfinder lands on Mars and deploys a small Sojourner rover which makes first moves on the surface of the Red Planet.

 1998

-August: North Korea launched Daepodong-1" (Taepodong-1) rocket, officially announced as a satellite launch, which apparently did not reach orbit.
+Aug.
+31: North Korea launches Daepodong-1 (Taepodong-1) rocket, officially announced as carrying the Kwangmyongsong satellite, which apparently fails to reach orbit.

 Nov.
-20: The Zarya/FGB control module, the first element of the International Space Station blasts off from Baikonur (Mission 1R).
+20: The Zarya FGB control module, the first element of the International Space Station lifts off from Baikonur (Mission 1R).

 Dec.
-4-15: US Space Shuttle (STS-88/1A) launches and docks the Unity module and PMA-1 and 2 docking ports to Zarya FGB to create the first segment of the ISS.
+4-15: Space Shuttle launches and docks the Unity module with PMA-1/2 docking adapters to the Zarya FGB module to form the first joint segment of the ISS during the STS-88/1A mission.

 1999

-August: Mir is left unmanned for the first time since 1989.
+August: The Mir space station is left without crew for the first time since 1989.

 November: Japan's H-2 rocket carrying a weather satellite goes off course and has to be destroyed during launch.

 Nov.
-20: China launches the first prototype of the manned spacecraft, Shenzhou-1, conducting a successful one-day mission without crew.
+20: China launches the first prototype of the piloted vehicle, Shenzhou-1, which conducts successful one-day mission without crew.

 Dec.
-3: Mars Polar Lander disappears during its descent on the surface of Mars.
+3: NASA's Mars Polar Lander disappears during its descent onto the surface of Mars.